SRI-CSL/arsenal-base/README.md

 # ARSENAL Base

-This repository contains the ARSENAL base repo.

-This can be used as the foundation for building domain-specific instantiations of ARSENAL.
+This repo can be used as the foundation for building domain-specific instantiations of ARSENAL.
 To create such an instantiation, it is recommended that this repo is *forked*.
 This allows you to create pull requests in case of any improvements to the base files, while keeping your domain-specific content separate.